mikekitckchan/CTF-Checklist/javascript_scurity/prototype_pollution.md

 ## Prototype Pollution

 ### Introduction
 - In Javascript, every objects are collections of key pair.
-Each pairs are named as properties.
+Each pairs are what we called properties in Javascript.
 For example:

 ```js
 function User(username, password){